 - Try to keep your distance from other groups as much as possible and be respectful of other people’s personal space.

-- Wash your hands or use hand sanitiser regularly.
+- Wash your hands and/or use hand sanitiser regularly.

 - Cover coughs or sneezes, then wash your hands.

-- Be courteous to staff and other patrons if you need to wait to enter a venue that has reached capacity.
+- There are still some gathering and density limits in place.
+Be courteous to staff and other patrons if you need to wait to enter a venue that has reached capacity.

 The rules for the venue: